jrosener/aromatic/README.md

 # Runtime dependencies
 2 command line tools are required:
 * `curl`: needed to download AROME files from Meteo France servers.
-* `grib_get`: needed to parse AROME files and extract meteo data at a specific location (this tool is part of the GRIB API distribution: https://software.ecmwf.int/wiki/display/GRIB/Home).
+* `grib_get`: needed to parse AROME files and extract meteo data at a specific location (this tool is part of the ecCodes distribution: https://software.ecmwf.int/wiki/display/ECC/ecCodes+Home).

 # Build requirements
 * `g++ 5.x/6.x`